latoyagonzales/latoyagonzales.github.io/projects/ipb.md

 <img class="img-fluid" src="../img/igniting/IPB.png">

-Cotton is a horror-style text-based adventure game I developed using the functions and macros built from The Wizard's Game in [Conrad Barski's Land of Lisp](http://landoflisp.com/).
-Slightly more interesting and convoluted!
-(It is not that scary.)
+Advanced Leaders Course (ALC) is a course that all Sergeants (E-5) have to take in order to either become or maintain a Staff Sergeant (E-6).
+These courses are Military Occuptational Specialty (MOS) specific.
+As my MOS is an Intelligence Analyst (35F), I attended the 35F ALC.

-To give you a flavor of the game, here is an excerpt from one run:
+To give you a rundown of the course, here is an example of the graded criteria:

 <hr>